 2015 – today

-The emblem of the album A Moon Shaped Pool in its font resonates with In Rainbows and speaks of simplicity in its way.
+The album A Moon Shaped Pool’s emblem, in its font, resonates with In Rainbows and speaks of simplicity in its own way.
 The symbol emphasizes the predominance of live instruments and orchestral arrangements.
-Songs were recorded on a simple outdated magnetic tape, which limited the variations of working on them (for instance, you couldn’t re-record individual parts, but only erase the recording and start anew).
+Songs were recorded on a simple, outdated magnetic tape, which limited options for working on them (for instance, you couldn’t re-record individual parts; you had to erase the recording and start anew).
 The themes of the tracks were also simple and as old as time: love, forgiveness, regretting the past.

 Font and Colors

-The black color of the logos aptly matched the diverse color schemes of the cover designs, which predominantly featured red, white, and yellow colors.
-The shade embodies strong guitar parts and slightly melancholic lyrics, resonating with emo themes.
+The black color of the logos aptly matched the cover designs’ diverse color schemes, which predominantly featured red, white, and yellow.
+The shade features strong guitar parts and slightly melancholic lyrics, evoking emo themes.

 The font resembles Molde Semibold, where the bold uppercase letters combine with the lightness provided by the increased spacing between them.